discordjs/guide/guide/interactions/buttons.md

 ```

 ::: warning
-If you're using typescript you'll need to specify the type of components your action row holds.
+If you're using TypeScript you'll need to specify the type of components your action row holds.
 This can be done by specifying the component builder you will add to it using a generic parameter in `ActionRowBuilder`.

 ```diff
 - new ActionRowBuilder()